Paulsams/ChoiceReferenceAttribute/README.md

 ![image](https://github.com/Paulsams/ChoiceReferenceAttribute/blob/master/Documentation~/IgnoreNames.gif)

-4) ICanChangeSerializeReference - an interface that you can implement at the heir in order to make some kind of check that the Type change is valid at the moment.
+4) ISerializeReferenceChangeValidate - an interface that you can implement at the heir in order to make some kind of check that the Type change is valid at the moment.

-## Constructors:
+## Constructors
 ```cs
 ChoiceReferenceAttribute(bool nullable, params string[] ignoreNameProperties)
 ChoiceReferenceAttribute(params string[] ignoreNameProperties) - where nullable = false
 ```

-## Samples:
+## Samples
 To download the examples for this package:
 1) Select this package in PackageManager;
 2) Expand the "Samples" tab on the right;